zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/cassandra/_index.md

 This page provides instructions for deploying Cassandra with Portworx on Kubernetes.

+### Installation

+This page installs Cassandra as a [Statefulset](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

 A statefulset in Kubernetes requires a headless service to provide network identity to the pods it creates.
-A headless service is also needed when Kafka is deployed  A headless service does not use a cluster IP.
+A headless service does not use a cluster IP.
 For information on headless services, read this [article](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

 Create a `cassandra-headless-service.yml` with the following content: